Educational Guide

 Hallmarks are applied by a recognised Assay Office which will test the item and apply the appropriate hallmark.

 The ways in which hallmarks are applied come in three forms.
-The traditional techniques of hand punching and hydraulic press punching are still prevalent in today’s industry.
+The traditional techniques of hand punching and hydraulic press punching are still prevalent in today's industry.
 However, many hallmarks are now laser-etched onto items.
-This method is used particularly for hollow, highly finished, or intricate items.
-This ensures precision and compliance with hallmarking regulations.

 Compulsory Marks